mikeperry-tor/acwiki/Processes/Miscellaneous.md

 ## Labels and milestones

-* *All* issues related to sponsors should have a sponsor label, e.g., "Sponsor 30".
-Issues that *must* be completed for a sponsor should also have a milestone associated with them.
+* *All* issues related to projects should have a project label, e.g., "Project 30".

 ## Roadmap

 * Our team roadmap is [available here](https://gitlab.torproject.org/groups/tpo/anti-censorship/-/boards).
-Whatever you are currently working on (sponsor and non-sponsor work) should go into the "Doing" board.
+Whatever you are currently working on (project and non-project work) should go into the "Doing" board.
 Whatever you intend on tackling throughout the current roadmapping period (which covers three months) should go into the "Next" board.

 ## Reviews